 Some days, the words just pour out.
 You’re bursting with great ideas and creativity.
 Everything just works.
 You can do no wrong.
 But, let’s face it, these are the exception rather than the rule for most writers.

-But, let’s face it, that’s not the reality of day to day writing for most people.
-Many days, it’s a grind.
-It can feel like you’re wading through mud.
-Or you get too easily distracted.
+Most of the time, writing is hard work.
+Like wading through mud.
+You get easily distracted.
 The neighbour’s dog barking.
 The guy with the leaf blower.
 Twitter.

 Set writing targets to build habits

 Take setting regular writing targets, for example.
 We recently came across the Jerry Seinfeld writing habit.

 This was a “life hack” he shared when asked how he managed to write so many jokes.

 He got a calendar.
 Every day he wrote jokes, he marked the day off with an X.

 Soon, he had a chain of Xs.
 Because he didn’t want to break the chain, he got into the habit of writing every day.

 A 2009 study showed it takes between 18 and 254 days to build new habits.
 The average time for a new habit to become automatic is 66 days.

 You have to give habits time to develop until they become automatic.